![]() |

 3) Workplace nonfatal injuries and illnesses; and

-b) Information of the occupational disease incidences shall be collected in four ways.
+b) Information on the occupational disease incidences shall be collected in four ways.

 1) Information concerning elevated blood lead levels (lead poisoning) shall be reported to the Department by the facilities specified in Section 840.300 of this Part.

-A) The Department will contract with the local health authorities that agree to conduct interviews with patients/cases, or attending physicians as needed, to assure the accuracy and completeness of reports and will perform the activities or case follow-up for elevated blood lead levels equal to or in excess of 25 mcg/dl set forth in subsection (b)(1)(B).
+A) The Department will follow up with attending physicians or patients/cases or will contract with the local health authorities that agree to conduct interviews with patients/cases, or attending physicians as needed, to assure the accuracy and completeness of reports.
+The Department or contracted local health authority will perform the activities or case follow-up for elevated blood lead levels equal to or in excess of 10 mcg/dl set forth in subsection (b)(1)(B).

-v) submit completed reports to the Department within 30 business days after receipt of the laboratory report for adult elevated blood lead analysis form.
+v) Submit completed reports to the Department within 30 business days after receipt of the laboratory report for adult elevated blood lead analysis.

-2) Information concerning fatal occupational injuries and illnesses shall be collected from various reporting sources, including, but not limited to, death certificates, newspaper clipping services, Occupational Safety and Health Administration reports and coroner's reports.
+2) Information concerning fatal occupational injuries and illnesses shall be collected from various reporting sources, including, but not limited to, death certificates, newspaper clipping services, OSHA reports and coroner's reports.

 3) Information concerning nonfatal occupational injuries and illnesses shall be collected using the U.S. Department of Labor, Bureau of Labor Statistics' Survey of Occupational Injuries and Illnesses, an annual sample survey of Illinois companies and governmental units.